aperiosoftware/astropy-timeseries/docs/timeseries/analysis.rst

 =======

-The |SampledTimeSeries| class has a :meth:`~astropy.timeseries.SampledTimeSeries.fold` method that can be used to return a new time series with a relative and folded time axis.
+The |SampledTimeSeries| class has a :meth:`~astropy_timeseries.SampledTimeSeries.fold` method that can be used to return a new time series with a relative and folded time axis.
 This method takes the period as a :class:`~astropy.units.Quantity`, and optionally takes an epoch as a :class:`~astropy.time.Time`, which defines a zero time offset: